gdpp/astro-course/02-PokemonStatic/README.md

 # Pokemon Static

-This is a very interesting section because we will learn to create pages by advanced for our static website, this includes functionalities as:
+This is a very interesting section because we will learn to create pages by advanced for our static website, this includes functionalities this section, we'll start adding a little dynamism to our website.
+Specifically, we'll cover:

 -   Animations between screens
 -   Generation of 151 pages at construction time